Tiger’s nest Bhutan, the ultimate guide to hiking in Paro Taktsang

 Tigers Nest can serve its best view during the time of October to December.

 During this period, the weather is crystal clear and cold.
 Apart from this, the non-snowy, moderate temperature is what every trekker is seeking to make their journey exceptionally enjoyable.
-Spring and Autumn seasons are considered best because of its modest heat with sunny and warm weather favoring the trekker to capture stunning views.
+Spring and Autumn seasons are considering the best because of its modest heat with sunny and warm weather favoring the trekker to capture stunning views.
 Visitors can enjoy the dynamic landscapes this season.
 Solo travelers can opt for winter as in this time; the trail is less crowded.
 It is suggested that the visitor must have enough warm clothes to travel in winter.

 Some tips for traveling to Tiger’s Nest Bhutan